 Home Depot is a popular destination for lawn care products of all kinds, and lawn tractors are no exception.
 Mowers are separated into categories, such as garden tractors, lawn tractors, rear-engine riding mowers and zero turn mowers.
 While many reviews are unique to Home Depot, others are culled from the manufacturer's website.
 With that caveat in mind, Home Depot remains useful as a good percentage of reviews are still unique to the site.

-Lowes.com lets customers leave reviews of products they buy.
-They provide ratings, list high and low points and add whether or not they would recommend their riding mower to a friend.
-While many of the reviews are written by Lowes.com users, some are also sourced from the manufacturer's web site and are the same as can be read there -- and on other sites across the Internet.
+Lowe's also lets customers leave reviews of products they buy.
+They provide ratings, comments and add whether or not they would recommend their riding mower to a friend.
+While many of the reviews are written by Lowe's users, some are also sourced from the manufacturer's web site and are the same as can be read there -- and on other sites across the Internet.

-Sears.com publishes owner ratings and reviews of the lawn tractors, garden tractors, zero-turn mowers and rear-engine riding mowers sold here.
-Most models receive little feedback, but others attract dozens and sometimes over 100 reviews.
-Though there are better places to find reviews of other brands, Sears.com is a must-check resource for reviews of Craftsman riding mowers and lawn tractors.
+Sears publishes owner ratings and reviews of the lawn tractors, garden tractors, zero-turn mowers and rear-engine riding mowers sold there.
+Most models receive little feedback, but others attract dozens of reviews.
+Though there are better places to find reviews of other brands, Sears is a must-check resource for reviews of Craftsman riding mowers and lawn tractors.